mohandesosama/EventDrivenChatBot/README.md

 ```

 ## References:
-Matrials fully belongs to udacity
+This activity fully belongs to udacity